 Include writing assignments that constitute at least one-third of the final grade* in the course.
 These assignments must be graded on writing quality as well as content.

-*For three-credit courses.
+*For three- or four-credit courses.
 For two-credit hour courses, at least one-half of the course grade should be based on Flag content.

 Writing quality and content are often inseparable.
 This requirement simply holds students accountable for both their ideas and the clarity with which they express them.